teerasej/azure-ai-for-hackathon/setup-instructions.md

 This guide provides detailed setup instructions to prepare your development environment for this Hackathon.

+## Azure Account Setup

+1. If you don't have an Azure account, you can create one for free at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
+2. Follow the instructions to set up your account and verify your email.
+3. Try to sign in to the Azure Portal at [https://portal.azure.com](https://portal.azure.com) to ensure your account is active.

 ## Development Environment Setup

 ### 1. Visual Studio Code